 formation options

-The predecessor to this site, The Submissive Wife Project, was first created out of the notes and exchanges culled from the years of mailing lists, private news groups, guidance and instruction that preceded and accompanied it, and our intention was to simply describe the way some of us have been taught to approach watchfulness and submission as a source of strength in our lives.
+Antecedents: The predecessor to this site, The Submissive Wife Project, was first created out of the notes and exchanges culled from the years of mailing lists, private news groups, personal guidance and instruction that preceded and accompanied it.
+The intention of the Sodalitas sponsoring the Project was to simply describe the way some of us had been taught to approach watchfulness and submission as a source of strength in our lives.
 The use of the difficult word “submissive” was chosen deliberately to appeal to women whose instincts for surrender and watchfulness may have become misdirected to a fascination with online D/s topics, or to women whose submissive instincts are almost completely spiritually-based.
-Each approach is is valid; however, our desire is to understand our instincts and longings in a holistic fashion: sexually, spiritually, intellectually and emotionally.
+These approaches are not necessarily invalid; however, our desire was broader.
+We wanted to understand our instincts and longings in a holistic fashion: sexually, spiritually, intellectually and emotionally.

+The Project placed on hiatus.
 In April 2011, the Submissive Wife Project was taken offline because it had grown too large, unwieldy and distracting to our own thoughtful journeys.
-This community of watchful sisters was established by the moderators of the old site, with the express desire to continue to pass on our message of watchfulness and clarity, with an emphasis on thoughtfulness and yet retaining the dedication to understand our instincts in all contexts.
+This community of watchful sisters was established by the monitored women of the old site, with the express desire to continue to pass on our message of watchfulness and clarity, with a greater emphasis on thoughtfulness while retaining the dedication to understand our instincts in all contexts.

 As we watchful sisters live it, obedience is a transcendent, pervasive thing and without it very little is possible.
+The same is true of change.
 The text we commend as a starting point is called “On Watchfulness and Waiting” and it is here.

 Formal approaches to formation